3-bits/moodle-theme_joomdlebs/README.md

 ##Changelog##

-- 1.0 First release
+- 1.0 First release for moodle version 2.5
 - 1.1 Use of bootstrapbase3b as a base theme.
 You must install bootstrapbase3b in order to use this theme
 - 1.2 Fixed the screenshot and some bugs
-- 1.3 Compatible with moodle version 2.6 and 2.7
+- 1.3 Compatible with moodle version 2.6 and 2.7.
+Bootstrapbase3b dependency removed.
+- 1.4 Compatible with moodle version 2.8
+- 1.5 Compatible with moodle version 2.9.
+Little improvements in the code.
+Spanish translation added